-THE THIRD HOUR OF THE WEEK
+THE THIRD HOUR OF THE WEEK (aka THE PRACTICUM)

 The new GSPM course format calls for two hours of weekly class sessions and an additional hour of structured but unsupervised meetings among students.
-Sometimes this third hour will involve roleplayed discussion; sometimes you will post answers to questions and comments on readings on the JamBoard; and sometimes there will be a deliverable-oriented joint activity.
+Each week there will be a deliverable-oriented joint activity culminating in an individual submission of a memo or message.(In week two you will write an essay,)

 It will be up to group members to decide how to organize this virtual hour (and it may last more or less time than an hour).
-We will be available to help with logistics and contents, although that may be asynchronous.
+We will be available to help with logistics and contents.

-Don't hesitate to send us comments and suggestions.
-Those will be held in confidence unless you are asked for and grant permission to share your identity along with your ideas should we decide to adopt them.
+Don't hesitate to send us comments and suggestions on group dynamics.
+(See the rubric on group work in the Electronic Reserves.)
+Those will be held in confidence unless you are asked for and grant permission to share your identity along with your ideas should we decide to adopt them for a lesson.